Adaptive Deep Learning for Entity Resolution by Risk Analysis: Related Work

-The classical way to alleviate the insufficiency of labeled training data, semi-supervised learning, has been extensively studied in the literature~\cite{zhu2005semi,DBLP:conf/cvpr/IscenTAC19}.
+The classical way to alleviate the insufficiency of labeled training data, semi-supervised learning, has been extensively studied in the literature~\citep{zhu2005semi,DBLP:conf/cvpr/IscenTAC19}.
 However, semi-supervised learning investigated how to leverage unlabeled training data, which usually have a similar distribution with labeled training data.
 It is obvious that the techniques for semi-supervised learning can be straightforwardly incorporated into the pre-training phase of our proposed approach.
 They are therefore orthogonal to our work.
-Another way to reduce labeling cost is by active learning~\cite{settles2012active,ducoffe2018adversarial}.
+Another way to reduce labeling cost is by active learning~\citep{settles2012active,ducoffe2018adversarial}.
 While active learning focused on how to select training data for labeling, we focused on how to adapt a model towards a target workload provided with a set of training data.
 Therefore, active learning is also orthogonal to our work.

-\textbf{Ensemble Learning.} To address the limitations of a single classifier, ensemble learning has been extensively studied in the literature~\cite{zhou2009ensemble,sagi2018ensemble}.
-Ensemble learning first trains multiple classifiers using different training data (e.g., bagging~\cite{breiman1996bagging}) or different information in the same training data (e.g., boosting~\cite{schapire1990strength}), and then combine probably conflicting predictions to arrive at a final decision.
+\textbf{Ensemble Learning.} To address the limitations of a single classifier, ensemble learning has been extensively studied in the literature~\citep{zhou2009ensemble,sagi2018ensemble}.
+Ensemble learning first trains multiple classifiers using different training data (e.g., bagging~\citep{breiman1996bagging}) or different information in the same training data (e.g., boosting~\citep{schapire1990strength}), and then combine probably conflicting predictions to arrive at a final decision.
 While LearnRisk uses the ensemble of risk features to measure misprediction risk, risk-based adaptive training is fundamentally different from ensemble learning due to the following two reasons: 1) unlike the traditional labeling functions, \emph{LearnRisk} aims to estimate an instance's misclassification risk as predicted by a classifier; 2) more importantly, the ensemble approach trains multiple models and tunes predictions based on training data; in contrast, risk-based adaptive training trains only one model, and tunes the model towards a target workload.
+On the other hand, since ensemble learning trains models based on training data, the work on ensemble learning is orthogonal to ours.
+In principle, our proposed approach can also work with an ensemble learning model.
+However, how to tune an ensemble model via risk measure however requires further investigation.